Is a Sarplaninac Dog Right for You? Wolf Killer

 However, socialization is necessary.

-I keep specific details of the process private, but at a certain stage, the work moves from the mountain to the streets of Paracin.
+At a certain stage, we go from the mountain down to the streets of Paracin.

 Wolf Killer Dog

-This is a topic that causes a lot of attention on the internet, but also a smile on my face.
+This topic gets a lot of attention on the internet, but it only brings a smile to my face.

-We must not underestimate the wolf, a wild beast that can cover 40 miles in a single day.
+We must never underestimate the wolf.
+It is a wild beast that can run 40 miles in a single day.

-The Sarplaninac has a 1v1 chance only in the following cases:
+In a one-on-one fight, the Sarplaninac has a chance only in these cases:

-No one can convince me that there is a dog that will emerge victorious against the wolf in the video.
+This is my opinion.
+No one can convince me that any dog can beat the wolf from the video.

 What Are the Odds Against a Bear?